timescale/docs/timescaledb/tutorials/time-series-forecast.md

 of Bitcoin over time is (probably) non-seasonal since there is no clear observable pattern that recurs in fixed time periods.

-We are using R to analyze the seasonality of the number of taxicab pickups at Times Square over a week.
+This tutorial uses R to analyze the seasonality of the number of taxicab pickups at Times Square over a week.

 The table `rides_count` contains the data needed for this section of the tutorial.